2010 US Open Tennis WTA Singles Results

 Lat.: 40.749874 Long.: -73.84689 goto link for World Wind

 Flushing Meadows: The US Open has 32 seeds, with no 1st-round byes.
 There are 16 qualifiers and 8 wild cards in the main draw.
-Qualifying finals are on Friday, August 28th.
+Qualifying finals: Friday, August 28th.

 US Open, 1st Rd Mon-Tue Aug 30-31 11am